MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-quickbooks-data-migration.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: app, add-in, manifest, customize, import, implement ms.date: 04/01/2021 ms.author: edupont
+ms. search.keywords: app, add-in, manifest, customize, import, implement ms.date: 06/24/2021 ms.author: edupont
-ms.openlocfilehash: d6b44ccfc11438930450dd86cab53736f00995c5
+ms.openlocfilehash: a7f6a3ac5fdbaf34cf4280be3b8520dde55c7c71
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5785042"
+ms.locfileid: "6434968"
 ---
 # <a name="the-quickbooks-data-migration-extension"></a>The QuickBooks Data Migration Extension

-This extension makes it easy to migrate customers, vendors, items, and accounts from QuickBooks to [!INCLUDE[prod_short](includes/prod_short.md)].
+This extension makes it easy to migrate customers, suppliers, items, and accounts from QuickBooks to [!INCLUDE[prod_short](includes/prod_short.md)].
 If your business uses QuickBooks today, you can export the relevant information and then open an assisted setup guide to upload the data to [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Importing Business Data from Other Finance Systems](across-import-data-configuration-packages.md).

 ## <a name="data-from-quickbooks-desktop"></a>Data from QuickBooks Desktop